kimmodal/AI-Learning-Resources/README.md

   > 3. Apparent errors are often correct completions of the world implied by the prompt
   > 4. “Evaluation awareness” isn't mystical: the model can recognize contrivance because it’s a strong reader
   > 5. Post-training mostly narrows/reshapes behavior, and it can both help and distort."
-- Christopher Summerfield et al. [Lessons from a Chimp: AI ‘Scheming’ and the Quest for Ape Language](https://arxiv.org/pdf/2507.03409).
+- Christopher Summerfield et al. [Lessons from a Chimp: AI ‘Scheming’ and the Quest for Ape Language](https://arxiv.org/pdf/2507.03409). *UK AI Security Institute*.
 Jul 2025.
   > "1.
 Many of the claims hinge on anecdotal evidence
   > 2. Studies often lack hypotheses and control conditions
   > 3. Studies have weak or unclear theoretical motivation